Sociology of agriculture: Early roots and birth from rural sociology

-The Sociology of as a distinct subdiscipline cam e form a crisis within rural sociology, where the rigor of academic theory and political impact had grown stagnant.
+The sociology of agriculture as a distinct subdiscipline came from a crisis within rural sociology, where the rigor of academic theory and political impact had grown stagnant.
 The study of agriculture from a sociological perspective emerged in the mid 20th century.
 For example, early work sought to understand how farm size, labor forms, and farm community life co-varied (e.g. the Goldschmidt Thesis).

 Emergence of a "new" sociology of agriculture

-In the 1970s to 1990s, researchers like William H. Friedland brought further focus on agricultural labor, specifically the working conditions of farmworkers and the industrialization of agriculture.
+From the 1970s to 1990s, researchers like William H. Friedland brought further focus on agricultural labor, specifically the working conditions of farmworkers and the industrialization of agriculture.
 Frederick H. Buttel (1945 to 2005) was a leading scholar whose work integrated political economy, environmental sociology, and science and technology studies to analyze agricultural structural change, state policy, and sustainability, helping define the "new" sociology of agriculture from the late 1970s to the early 2000s.
 Jim Hightower's Hard Tomatoes, Hard Times (1973) critiqued the land-grant university system's alignment with agribusiness (i.e. funding of industrial tomato production) and helped catalyze debates over power, accountability, and the political economy of U.S. agriculture within the emerging field.
 Reinhardt and Barlett (1989) explain the persistence of family farms in the United States by highlighting flexible household labor, diversified income strategies, tenure arrangements, policy supports, and cultural commitments to farming, challenging assumptions that industrialization would eliminate small and medium farms.